wiesehahn/reference-data-guide/docs/literature_overview.md

 Oversampling), where samples from the rare class are drawn multiple times to increase samples from this class, and Downsampling (syn.
 Undersampling), where only a part of the majority class is sampled to reduce the size.
-In Synthetic Minority Oversampling (SMOTE) new synthetic samples are created and drawn from the feature space of the minority class.
+Othe methods include Synthetic Minority Oversampling (SMOTE), where new synthetic samples are created and drawn from the feature space of the minority class, or Partial Random Over-Sampling and Random Under-Sampling (PROSUS) where oversampling and undersampling are combined.
 Undersampling of the majority class is integrated in the RF algorithm and called Balanced Random Forest (BRF).
 Weighted Random Forest (WRF) uses the idea of cost-sensitive learning.

 [Dittman, Khoshgoftaar, and